-Franchising Comparative Guide - Corporate/Commercial Law - Canada
+Franchising Comparative Guide

 17.1 What are your top tips for franchisors seeking to enter your jurisdiction and what potential sticking points would you highlight?

-Although Canada is often seen as a ‘51st state' and its franchise disclosure rules are based in part on franchise rules developed in the United States by the Federal Trade Commission and the states, Canadian franchise laws differ from the United States in one significant respect.
-In the disclosure provinces, in addition to the prescribed information, franchisors must disclose all material facts that can impact the decision to buy a franchise.
+Although Canada is often seen as a '51st state' and its franchise disclosure rules are based in part on franchise rules developed in the United States by the Federal Trade Commission and the states, Canadian franchise laws differ from those in the United States in one significant respect.
+In the disclosure provinces, in addition to the prescribed information, franchisors must disclose all material facts that can impact on the decision to buy a franchise.
+The registration of a franchise disclosure document is not required anywhere in Canada.
+Accordingly, there is no date of registration for a disclosure document.
+Unless otherwise specified in the regulations, the items disclosed should be generally accurate as of the date on which the disclosure document is given to the franchisee.

 Initially, the requirement to disclose all material facts was overlooked and franchisors limited their disclosure to items prescribed by the regulations.
 However, the courts tend to give considerable weight to this requirement.
 As a result, failure to disclose material facts may have grave consequences for a franchisor, including rescission of the franchise agreement, refund of franchise fees and compensation of franchisees' losses or damages.
 The courts have held that failure to disclose important information such as a head lease (where the franchisor sublets the franchise premises to the franchisee), absence of a signed certificate, failure to include financial statements or provision of outdated statements, as well as piecemeal disclosure (in Ontario), constitutes a fatal flow that can lead to the rescission of the franchise agreement and damages award.